-In the spring when the ground is covered in yellow daffodils, there is an annual open day in aid of Scotland's Garden Scheme.
+In the spring when the ground is covered in wild daffodils, there is an annual open day in aid of Scotland's Garden Scheme.
 Winton's Family Spring Open Day is usually in the first half of April, so please ensure you come along to see the gardens.

 Watch the video above: Celebrating 85 years of Scotland's Gardens with the charity's President, The Duchess of Rothesay.

 Winton is a Garden for All Seasons

 The gardens' history goes back to the 17th century.
 The ancient original walls now covered with a variety of climbers, roses and old espaliered fruit trees.
 These form a fine backdrop to the generously planted mixed borders.

 Many tender perennials and shrubs thrive in the micro-climate and provide a fine display from summer and particularly into the late autumn

 A central feature of a knot garden is enclosed by two fine wisteria arches.
 Colourful annual borders line a central path to a gate towards the castle.

 Below the castle two south facing terraces lead down to Sir David’s Loch, a wild area and haven for wildlife.
 Against the lower buttressed walls Cannas, tender Salvias, Melianthus and Mediterranean sub-shrubs flourish and even manage to see through the winters here.